funkygao/gafka/cmd/kateway/TESTCASE.md

 - sub after 1m, got no 204 reply: empty reply
 - when pub a too big msg, fasthttp has empty reply while normal http is ok
+- when kateway shutdown, it did not flush offset commit